 If your toddler hasn’t moved up to his or her big boy or big girl bed yet, now is the time to make that transition.
+Of course, beds can be expensive and if you’re worried about the cost of getting a new one, find a secondhand bed and buy at shoppok to save money.
 Every child is ready for their big bed at a different age – but if your toddler’s been trying to climb out of his or her crib, now is definitely the time!
 You might feel a little nervous about it on the first night so make sure you put some pillows on the floor next to the bed to break your toddler’s fall if he or she rolls off the bed during the night.
 Chances are, they’ll be absolutely fine!
 Look online for the best toddler beds that will suit your needs.

 Try Out More Storage Solutions

 One of the biggest problems that we all have – and will always have – with our homes is storage.
 Especially if you have kids, it’s almost impossible to know what exactly you want to keep.
 Random objects become imbued with more sentimental attachment than they really deserve.
 It’s not necessarily time to throw away all of your kids’ old childhood toys – but it is time to install some decent shelving so that you can put certain things on display, Put some covered baskets or bins on the larger shelves and use them to keep toys in.

 If your toddler’s having problems sleeping – and staying asleep – it’s probably destroying your sleeping patterns as well.
 Although you expect new-born babies to be up a lot in the night, it can be really difficult if your toddler continues these patterns.
 Purchase some blackout blinds or curtains so early morning sunrise doesn’t wake up your child.
 You can also get soundproof drapes that will block out any noises from the street below.
 Make sure that you tie up the end of the blind string so there’s no way your toddler can reach it, as this can be a huge hazard.